Alchemist-X/howcryptoworksbook/Chapter_05_Custody.md

 While the cryptographic primitives above provide the mathematical foundation for custody, they create a practical problem: **how do humans safely manage these keys?** Raw private keys are 64-character hexadecimal strings like `e9873d79c6d87dc0fb6a5778633389f4453213303da61f20bd67fc233aa33262` - impossible to memorize, prone to transcription errors, and difficult to store securely.

-**Mnemonic seed phrases** solve this usability problem by encoding cryptographic entropy into human-readable words.
+**Mnemonic seed phrases** solve this usability problem by encoding cryptographic entropy into human‑readable words.

 **BIP-39** (Bitcoin Improvement Proposal 39) standardizes mnemonic phrases using a dictionary of 2048 words.
 Common phrase lengths include:
 - **12 words** = ~128 bits of entropy